xyntechx/NXpyre/README.md

 # NXpyre
+> Inspire the Next Generation.

-&quot;Inspire the Next Generation&quot; isn&apos;t just some motto we parade.
-At NXpyre, we truly believe in helping you and other like-minded youth forge your own career path!
-By connecting you to experienced peers and working professionals from a plethora of different fields, NXpyre ensures the accessibility career information so that you are better-informed when pursuing your dream careers.
-To those who are unsure of what to pursue in the future, NXpyre is certainly also for you!
-Through learning from peers and professionals, you will be able to realise your dreams and take the first step towards your aspirations.
+NXpyre is a platform connecting youth and professionals to inspire youth to seize opportunities beyond school and pursue their interests and career aspirations.
+Using NXpyre, youth will learn from experienced peers and working professionals from a plethora of fields about different careers they can pursue now, including internships, apprenticeships, full-time work, etc., via animations.
+Hence, youth will be better-informed regarding careers, inspiring them to realise their dreams and take the first step towards their aspirations.

 ## 🤖 Technologies
 - Next.js